verdaux/BookNotes/Phrases/Cool words 2.md

 - [ ] Yes, I get emotional when it comes to math.
 It happens.
 - [ ] Recovering ice cream addict.
 - [ ] Recommended by 4 out of 5 people that recommend things
+- [ ] Why don't we sit crooked and talk straight?